adryeeel/get_next_line/README.md

 This project is a fundamental part of the curriculum at 42 school, designed to strengthen your understanding of buffer management, file manipulation, memory leaks and static variables in C.

+## Function Description

+The `get_next_line` function behaviour is very simple:

+- It receives a file descriptor as paramenter.

+- The file descriptor is read to a buffer.

+- The buffer is processed and the next line is returned.
+A line is limited by a `\n` char.

+- For each sucessive call of `get_next_line`, the next line from `fd` is returned, without repetition.

+- When there is nothing more to process, `NULL` is returned.

 ## Key Features

 - Memory leak proof.